- Publication date

 Complaints and contacts

 Green Star Energy will review all existing complaints by 13 February.
 If you still feel that your complaint is relevant after you’re supply is switched to Green Star Energy, please contact them directly.
 You can find their contact details under ‘Further help and advice’ below.

-Green Star Energy will contact Future Energy customers with more information about their contract and tariff by 6 February.
+Green Star Energy will contact Future Energy customers with more information about their contract, tariff and any credit owed to you.
 If your question isn't answered here, you should contact the Green Star Energy customer contact team.

 Green Star Energy customer helpline:

 - Telephone: 0800 029 1560 - Monday to Friday, 8am to 8pm

 Administrators of Future energy will contact you about any debt you owe on your Future energy account.
 If you have a question on this, you should contact CDS Global Limited, acting on behalf of the administrators:

 CDS Global Limited contact: